oroinc/crm/README.md

 - rename option_id field as value_optionid to be similar than other backend type
 - options value are scopable ?

-- add model AbstractFlexibleAttribute
+- repository / manager / listener code coverage

-- move backend type and storage from AbstractAttributeType ? move them in AbstractAttribute class ?
+- move backend type and storage from AbstractAttributeType ? move them in AbstractAttribute class ? -> move in model root folder ?

+- move behavior impl on concret classes

+- use event dispatcher in flexible manager on createATtribute, createEntity, etc

 - deal with in, like, etc in queries